lll6924/hamiltonian_lme/readme.md

-# Marginalized Hamiltonian Monte Carlo for Linear Mixed Effects Models
+# Hamiltonian Monte Carlo of Marginalized Linear Mixed Effects Models

+This is the codes for the NeurIPS 2024 paper titled "Hamiltonian Monte Carlo of Marginalized Linear Mixed Effects Models".
+More instructions will be updated later.

 ### Prerequisites